michaelryap/responsive-images-tutorial/README.md

 ![alt tag](docs/hodinkee.jpg)

 *Hondikee's maximim width is 1,440 pixels wide.
-On a 4K display, 1,328 pixels occupy the space to the right and left hand side of it's design.
-On a 5K display, 1,840 buffers each side.*
+On a 4K display, 1,328 pixels occupy the space to the right and left hand side of its design.
+On a 5K display, 1,840 pixels buffers each side.*